tayganr/purviewlab/modules/module09.md

 Registering an Azure Purview account to a Synapse workspace allows you to discover Azure Purview assets and interact with them through Synapse specific capabilities.

+## :dart: Objectives

+* Regiser Azure Purview to a Synapse workspace.
+* Query a dataset that exists in the Azure Purview catalog with Azure Synapse Analytics.

 ## Table of Contents

 1. [Azure Data Lake Storage Gen2 Account Access](#1-azure-data-lake-storage-gen2-account-access)